This property has been removed by the agent.

 Bathrooms -

 The Coach House is a modernised characterful, well-equipped self-catering holiday cottage in the quaint village of Old Cleeve.
-Originally housing the coachman and his family, it has been tastefully updated and extended.
-A great place to unwind, the peaceful village of Old Cleeve is away from the main roads yet the location is ideal for exploring and enjoying the Exmoor National Park, Dunster Castle, the Quantock Hills and the Brendon Hills.
+Originally housing the coachman and his family, it has been tastefully updated.
+A great place to unwind, the peaceful village of Old Cleeve is away from the main roads yet the location is ideal for exploring and enjoying Exmoor National Park, Dunster Castle, the Quantock Hills and the Brendon Hills.
 Perfect for cyclists, walkers or exploring by car.
 It's just over a mile from the beach at Blue Anchor and the West Somerset Steam Railway runs nearby too.
-Set in a bright, elevated position, the views from the shared grounds of the surrounding countryside, the Bristol Channel and Wales beyond are outstanding.
-The cottage is very well appointed with a sitting room, spacious kitchen and dining room.
-The stairs from the main entrance hallway lead to the first floor landing which serves two double bedrooms, both of which can be made up as twin beds or super-king size.
-There is a shower room with toilet and hand basin.
-Also there is a large walk-in wardrobe area.
-Sleeps 4 people in two bedrooms, Both bedrooms can be made up super-king size or twin beds Upstairs WC with large shower enclosure (no bath) Security deposit £100 cash deposit to be paid upon arrival, this deposit will be returned at the end of your stay, providing there are no breakages or damage.
-Please note, no children under 14 years of age.
-Sorry, no pets allowed.
-This property is strictly non-smoking.
+Set in a bright, elevated position, it has views of the surrounding countryside, the Bristol Channel and Wales beyond.
+The cottage is very well appointed with a sitting room, a spacious modern kitchen and a dining room.
+The stairs in the main entrance hallway lead to the first floor landing which serves two double bedrooms, the bathroom and a walk-in wardrobe area.
+Sleeps 4 people in two bedrooms Both bedrooms can be made up super-king size or twin beds - please request your preference for the bed configuration at time of booking Bathroom includes large shower enclosure (no bath) Coach House is available for minimum three nights stays.
+Strictly no smoking.
 The property will be ready from 4 pm on the day of your arrival.
 Please depart by 10 am on the last day of your stay.
 Please leave the property clean and tidy so that we can guarantee it will be ready on time for our next guests.
-Coach House is available for week-long bookings, or short breaks (minimum three nights) are available at other times.
+Dogs Coach House will welcome a maximum of two dog for a supplement of £25 each, per booking.
+Dogs are to be kept off the furniture, are not to be left unattended, are not to cause nuisance to neighbours (including the Alpacas and sheep) and all mess is to be cleaned-up immediately.
+There is an enclosed courtyard garden including a patio, table and chairs, washing line (no children play area ) attached o the Coach House.
+Please keep your dog on a lead outside of the property and enclosed garden.

 - Hair dryer